-ER of Texas provides comprehensive COVID-19 testing in Highland Village, Little Elm, Hurst, Colleyville, Sherman, Hillcrest, Uptown, Mansfield in Dallas and the surrounding areas.
+ER of Texas provides comprehensive COVID-19 testing in Highland Village, Little Elm, Frisco, Hurst, Colleyville, Sherman, Hillcrest, Uptown, Mansfield in DFW and the surrounding areas.
 As we collectively navigate the ongoing COVID-19 pandemic, we are committed to providing our community with the most advanced, up-to-date screening, as approved by the Food and Drug Administration (FDA).

 Our team is continuously monitoring the latest updates from reputable organizations, including the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) in order to provide our patients and our community with valuable resources and testing.
 We are also doing our part in ensuring the safety of our facilities, patients, and staff during this time.